KSAMissionCtrl/FlightTracker/README.md

 * [FT] Allow for camera switches prior to launch
 * [FT] Allow live launches to also hide the video
 * [FT] `loc` URL variable shows a pin on the map w/caption, `center` focuses on a certain spot
+* [FT] Cookie override for FPS setting when URL variable is modified by user

 ### Change Log